Whisky and waterfalls at Abergwyngregyn

 Cream tea at lively Llansteffan

-When you’re finished at splendid Llansteffan Castle high on the clifftop, head down to the friendly Castle Inn for some people-watching in the square, The Inn at the Sticks has music nights, or opt for a cream tea at the Beach Shop and Tea Rooms, with views across the Tywi to Ferryside.
+When you’re finished at splendid Castell Llansteffan high on the clifftop, head down to the friendly Castle Inn for some people-watching in the square, The Inn at the Sticks has music nights, or opt for a cream tea at the Beach Shop and Tea Rooms, with views across the Tywi to Ferryside.
 And if you’re up early, Jamie’s fresh bread from the village shop doesn’t wait around!

 You can follow the coast path south around the shoreline to reach Scott’s Bay with its 19th century seaside villa here.
 Check out St Anthony’s Well as you pass – it has healing properties, they say.
 Turn back from here along the inland side of the castle.
 For a longer walk carry on along the coast path until you get to Wharley Point for views across Carmarthen Bay, all the way across to Devon.
 Check out the Wales Coast Path website for more walk information.